 After submitting a job to the queue, you can use the command squeue -j <job_id> --start where <job_id> is the reference number the job scheduler uses to keep track of your job.
 The squeue command will give you an estimate based on historical usage and availability of resources.
 Please note that there is no way to know in advance what the exact wait time will be and the expected start time may change over time.

 How can I tell if my job is running?

 In general, we recommend that users request an interactive session to test out their jobs.
 This will give you immediate feedback if there are errors in your program or syntax.
-Once you are confident that your job can complete without your intervention, you are ready to submit a batch job using a PBS script.
+Once you are confident that your job can complete without your intervention, you are ready to submit a batch job using a SLURM script.

 How do I tell if my job is running on multiple cores?

 You can check the resources your program is consuming using the ‘top’ process manager:

 - Request an interactive compute node using the salloc command.